piukhq/aperture/docs/CONTRIBUTING.md

 8. ....
 Wait, no, QA have found a defect you need to fix!
 If the defect is not better raised as a bug you need a hotfix... in which case that new feature branch is prefixed with 'hotfix-1-MER-XXX'

 ## Code Reviews

 This section is TBC as that can be decided when we have multiple devs again.
-General principle, don't make it overly burdensome, be curious, offer suggestions, communicate well and politely.
+General principles:

+- Don't make it overly burdensome.
+- Be curious when code is unknown.
+- Offer suggestions when it is but you have a better idea.
+Suggestions not orders, we own our own features.
+- Be patient, we all have off days.
+- Be polite. review how you'd like to be reviewed I guess.

-# Culture stuff
+# Engineering Culture

 One last thing, I promise.
 We are a small team but we (used to) have standards in how we work to make it a nice place to be and a nice codebase to code for.
-Some of these points probably conflict with each other, its not always possible,  just treat them as guidelines rather than strict rules.

 - Take your time - Explore different approaches, play around with the related code and consider all angles.
 Give yourself the time it needs, it will make for better code in the long run when you, and only you, choose how long to spend on it.